serhiyb/dietas-guide/remo.md

 - drink Pau D'Arco and Cat's Claw tea.
 To prepare the tea:
   - put 3 tea bags of Pau D'arco and 3 tea bags of Cat's Claw into a pot and add 3 cups of water
   - bring it to boil
-  - reduce the heat to gently boil / simmer it for another 10 minutes
+  - reduce the heat to gentle rolling boil and simmer brew for another 10 minutes
   - turn off the hit and let it steep for another 10-15 minutes
   - drink hot or cold 3 times a day
 - avoid alcohol and street drugs
-- obstain from ograsms
+- abstain from ograsms
 - you can maintain your regular dieta during this preparation period

 One day before the dieta around 5pm take two tea bags with the Remo Caspi, put it into a pot, and add two cups of water to it.
-Bring it to boil, reduce the heat to gently boil / simmer it for another 10 minutes, turn off the heat, cover it with a lid, and let it sit there overnight.
+Bring it to boil, reduce the heat to gentle rolling boil and simmer brew for another 10 minutes, turn off the heat, cover it with a lid, and let it sit there overnight.

 ### Dieta